CSCfi/csc-user-guide/docs/apps/julia.md

 ~~~~

 If more resources are required, one can request an interactive node
-directly on a computing node on taito with
+directly on a computing node on Taito with

 ~~~~ western
 srun -c 1 -t 00:10:00 --mem=1G --pty julia